Fleak SQL Language Reference

 Use type casting to ensure proper data type handling:

-SELECT timestamp::timestamp, amount::numeric FROM events
+SELECT timestamp::timestamp, amount::numeric FROM records -

 Prefer

-only for the final extraction:-- Good
+->for JSON access chains, using->>only for the final extraction:-- Good

-SELECT data->'user'->'address'->>'city' FROM events
+SELECT data->'user'->'address'->>'city' FROM records

 -- Avoid (may cause errors in parsing nested structures)

-SELECT data->>'user'->>'address'->>'city' FROM events -
+SELECT data->>'user'->>'address'->>'city' FROM records -

 Use set-returning functions for processing arrays and structured data: